The Alouette/Red Wing

 The now unnamed trains #5 and #20 continued to provide service until 1965 when they were finally discontinued.
 The accompanying Red Wing would not live to see the 1960s.
 The train's schedule was a bit slower than the Alouette, requiring close to twelve hours; the northbound run left Boston late in the evening and reached Montreal by breakfast the next morning.

-Its southbound companion departed Windsor Station late in the evening as well and returned to Boston at nearly the same time the next morning.
-Mr. Holland's book notes that by the streamlined era the B&M began combining the Red Wing and the New Englander south of White River Junction and before World War II had offered through sleeper service between Boston and Quebec City twice a week.
+Mr. Holland's book notes that by the streamlined era the B&M began combining the Red Wing and the New Englander south of White River Junction.
+In addition, prior to World War II the railroad had even offered through sleeper service between Boston and Quebec City, twice weekly.

 Recent Articles